-Any time someone becomes sick or requires bodily fluids to be cleaned up, staff should contact the Facilities Superintendent (Cell 240-0539).
+Any time someone becomes sick or bodily fluids need to be cleaned up, staff should contact the Facilities Day Porter.
 It is extremely important that staff DO NOT clean up the area themselves.
-The contaminated area should be roped off in some manner to prevent others from coming into contact with bodily fluids until Facilities can properly clean and sanitize the area.
-If the affected area is in a place where its customers cannot be protected from contamination, clear the library out and close until the area has been cleaned.
+The contaminated area should be roped off to prevent others from coming into contact with bodily fluids until Facilities can properly clean and sanitize the area.
+If the affected area is in a place where customers cannot be protected from contamination, clear patrons from the area and close it off until the area has been cleaned.
+If the Day Porter cannot be reached, staff should use the on-call Facilities number.
 The Facilities Department has someone on call at all times who is trained to safely manage bodily fluids.
-If the Facilities Superintendent cannot be reached, contact Facilities Dispatch and alert them of the need for an immediate cleanup.